BaoDuong254/Bank-sytem/README.md

 # Bank system

-This is a project to review my knowledge of C++
+This is a project to review my knowledge of C++.

 ## Compile